 Offerors must also provide reference names and phone numbers for similar projects the offeror's firm has completed.

-SPECIAL NOTE: The offeror shall not disclose their costs in this Submittal Form.
-This Submittal Form cannot exceed the page limit (as described in Section 4.02).
+The offeror shall not disclose their costs in this Submittal Form.
+Submission forms shall not exceed the page limit (as described in Section 4.02).